Table of Contents Show

-Real estate and stock investing are two fairly common ways to grow your wealth over time.
-Both present opportunities and challenges, with unique sets of potential rewards and risks.
-Of course, the two investments are not mutually exclusive, and there are benefits to pursuing both avenues.
+Real estate and stock investing are two common ways to grow your wealth over time — both present opportunities and challenges, with unique sets of potential rewards and risks.
+But, of course, the two investments are not mutually exclusive, and there are benefits to pursuing both avenues.

-However, as with any investment, it is useful to understand each one before diving in.
-Certainly, people invest because they hear about other people making a lot of money.
+Indeed, people invest because they hear about other people making a lot of money.
 However, this is not a good enough reason.
+However, as with any investment, it is helpful to understand each before diving in.

 We have discussed New York City real estate investing.
-Many like real estate’s tangible quality.
+Many like real estate’s physical quality.
 It is something physical, and people feel more connected to it.

 Your cash flow benefits from the tax advantages you gain from deducting depreciation.
-Of course, depreciation is more than an accounting entry.
-As a good rule of thumb, you should plan to spend that much annually for maintenance expense.
+But, of course, depreciation is more than an accounting entry.
+As a good rule of thumb, you should plan to spend that much annually on maintenance expenses.
 Nonetheless, the deduction shields part of your income.

 There are different ways for investors to make money.
 One approach is to buy-and-hold.
 You collect rents, and your yield or cap rate is your net cash flow divided by your purchase price.
-Therefore, you need to watch how much you pay for the property and manage your monthly income and expenses.
+Therefore, you must watch how much you pay for the property and manage your monthly income and expenses.
 Historically, the city’s cap rate has been 3%-4%, but many people make their money through capital appreciation.
-In fact, this is a significant component of building wealth through real estate.
+This is a significant component of building wealth through real estate.

 You can also buy a property intending to sell it quickly.
 Called flippers, these people generally seek a home that needs renovations.
 Then, after doing the needed repairs, they hope to turn a tidy, quick profit.
-The faster the turnaround, the better off you are since there are carrying costs that weigh on the investor’s return.
-This is a high-risk/high reward way to invest in real estate.
+The faster the turnaround, the better off you are since carrying costs outweigh the investor’s return.
+It is a high-risk/high-reward way to invest in real estate.

 There are several advantages to investing in real estate.
 In New York City, it has appreciated rapidly.
-This is no guarantee it will do so in the future, of course.
+Of course, it is no guarantee it will do so in the future.
 But, with the city a financial and cultural hub, along with low crime rates, it is hard to bet against it.
-You can also leverage your purchase since lenders only require a down payment that is a fraction of the purchase price.
+You can also leverage your purchase since lenders only require a down payment fraction of the purchase price.

-There is also the tax advantage we mentioned, along with the potential to push out any capital gains tax through a 1031 exchange.
+We also mentioned the tax advantage and the potential to push out any capital gains tax through a 1031 exchange.

 Real estate investing provides some diversification benefits from the stock market.
-Although, in New York City, there historically has been a higher degree of correlation than in other parts of the country since the financial services’ industry comprises a fair amount of the city’s economy.
-It makes up about 10% of the employees and 30% of the workers’ earnings, with banking and securities companies accounting for the bulk of this amount.
+Although, in New York City, there historically has been a higher degree of correlation than in other parts of the country since the financial services industry comprises a fair amount of the city’s economy.
+It makes up about 10% of the employees and 30% of the worker’s earnings, with banking and securities companies accounting for this.

 Investing in real estate is not for everyone, though.
-The main disadvantage is the lack of liquidity.
+The main problem is the lack of liquidity.
 This is particularly true during a downturn when buyers are scarce.
-Your property may sit on the market for a long time before you receive an offer.
+As a result, your property may sit on the market for a long time before you receive an offer.

 Additionally, there are costs to consider.
 These include closing costs when you purchase and sell the property.
 Additionally, there are ongoing expenses to run and maintain your investment.

 There are several ways to invest in the stock market.
-Generally, the easiest and cheapest is to invest in an index fund or exchange traded fund (ETF), such as one based on the S&P 500.
-Although the market is known for its volatility, if you are a long-term investor, this gets smoothed out.
+Generally, the easiest and cheapest is investing in an index or exchange-traded fund (ETF), such as one based on the S&P 500.
+Although the market is known for its volatility, this gets smoothed out if you are a long-term investor.

 For instance, assume you invested in the S&P 500 in 1996, in the middle of a strong bull market.
 Then, you sold your position in 2016.
 This would have generated an annual total return of 8.2%.
 This return was achieved as the late-1990s speculative bubble built and subsequently burst.
 Then, a recession ensued in the early part of the century.
-After this, there was another bull market that ended with the severe recession and bear market.
-Finally, we are in an upward movement.
+After this, another bull market ended with a severe recession and a bear market.
+So, finally, we are in an upward movement.

 As mentioned previously, stocks have a solid long-term track record.
-Generally, equities are very liquid, making it easy to buy and sell.
-Additionally, you can build a diversified portfolio relatively easily and inexpensively, particularly through a mutual fund or ETF.
+Generally, equities are very liquid, making them easy to buy and sell.
+You can easily and inexpensively build a diversified portfolio, mainly through a mutual fund or ETF.

-There are a variety of ways to invest in the market, including via individual stocks, mutual funds, and exchange-traded funds (ETFs).
-There are a lot of different strategies that allow you to profit under various scenarios such as bull and bear markets.
+There are various ways to invest in the market, including individual stocks, mutual funds, and exchange-traded funds (ETFs).
+In addition, many different strategies allow you to profit under various scenarios, such as bull and bear markets.
 However, these are likely complex and risky.
-Most people investing in a company, industry sector, or overall market are expecting to make money from the price moving up.
-Hence, you are reliant on a host of factors, including the overall economy.
+Most people investing in a company, industry sector, or overall market expect to make money from the price moving up.
+Hence, you rely on many factors, including the overall economy.

-Investing in equities, particularly an individual company is inherently risky.
+Investing in equities, particularly an individual company, is inherently risky.
 This is particularly true in the short run.
-Those without the tolerance for short-term pain may find themselves selling at an inopportune time.
+Those without the tolerance for short-term pain may sell at an inopportune time.

-There are also costs to trading stocks, although many brokerages are cutting fees.
+There are also costs to trading stocks, although many brokerages cut fees.

 For those that want to invest in real estate and own stock, you can purchase shares in a real estate investment trust (REIT).
-There are two broad types of REITs: an equity REIT and a mortgage REIT.
+There are two broad REIT types: an equity REIT and a mortgage REIT.
 The former typically invests in a specific property category.
 These include residential apartment buildings, commercial properties, student housing, and shopping malls, among other types of properties.
 A diversified REIT is when the company invests in more than one category.
-A mortgage REIT invests in mortgages and mortgage-backed securities.
+For example, a mortgage REIT invests in mortgages and mortgage-backed securities.

-By choosing an equity REIT to invest in real estate property, investors’ money gets pooled together.
+Investors’ money gets pooled by choosing an equity REIT to invest in real estate property.
 That way, there are greater resources to purchase the assets.
-This is ideal for someone who is either not inclined or faces time constraints to actively manage a property.
+This is ideal for someone who is either not inclined or faces time constraints to manage a property actively.
 It also allows for a diverse portfolio of holdings.

-There are a variety of rules a company must adhere to qualify as a REIT.
+There are various rules a company must adhere to qualify as a REIT.
+One item includes generating at least 75% of the company’s income from real estate.
+Additionally, the company must payout at least 90% of its taxable income in dividends.
 By doing so, the entity is exempt from taxation.
-One item includes generating at least 75% of the company’s income from real estate.
-Additionally, the company must pay out at least 90% of its taxable income in the form of dividends.